martin-opensky/whisper-assistant-vscode/README.md

 # Disclaimer

-Please note that this extension has been primarily tested on Mac OS.
-While efforts have been made to ensure compatibility, its functionality on other platforms such as Windows or Linux cannot be fully guaranteed.
+Please note that this extension has been primarily tested on Mac OS and Linux Ubuntu 22.04 LTS.
+While efforts have been made to ensure compatibility, its functionality on other platforms such as Windows cannot be fully guaranteed.
 I welcome and appreciate any pull requests to address potential issues encountered on these platforms.